 |

-new idea he immediately would call a producer, even in the middle
+he had a new idea he immediately would call a producer, even in the

-of the night or in the early hours of the morning, and 'ask' him to
+middle of the night or in the early hours of the morning, and 'ask'

-come over and talk about what needed to be done to realize the idea
+him to come over and talk about what needed to be done to realize

-or to implement a new strategy.
-In this way many series may have been
+the idea or to implement a new strategy.
+In this way many series may

-originated, the series of the Young Violinists, the series
+have been originated, the series of the Young Violinists, the

 the Music Plus Series, the Junior kiddie disks, and